cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Barebones server

-Prepare your setup in a sub-directory of your Checkers folder, say `server2`.
-For convenience, create it side by side with the `vue` folder created by Starport.
+Prepare your setup in a sub-directory of your Checkers folder, say `server2`, next to the `vue` folder created by Starport.
 To make it quick and easy and to avoid getting overburdened with Web 2.0 server concepts, you:

 1. Use the `express` Node.js module to create an HTTP REST API.
 2. Use a local `db.json` as a _database_.
 In a production setting, you would use a proper database.